Documentation

 Email (IMAP read + SMTP send)

+Two catalog capabilities (email_imap + email_send) documented as one channel.
 Read and send via standard IMAP/SMTP.
 Works with Gmail (app password), Fastmail, ProtonMail Bridge, self-hosted.
 Agent never sees the raw password.

 Use: Agent watches a designated mailbox, forwards order confirmations to accounting, replies to common questions, escalates the rest.